Crémasse

 Hot Buttered Rum

-• 8 oz.
-Light Brown Sugar (by weight)
+– 8 oz. light brown sugar (by weight)

-• 8 oz.
-Powdered Sugar (by weight)
+– 8 oz. powdered sugar (by weight)

-• ½ jigger Brandy
+– ½ jigger brandy

-• Freshly ground nutmeg for garnish
+– Additional ground nutmeg for garnish

-2. Place 2 or more Tablespoons of batter into a mug.
+2. Place 2 or more generous Tablespoons of batter into a mug.
 Add rum and brandy and fill mug with boiling water.
 Stir until batter is fully dissolved.
 Sprinkle with nutmeg before serving.

 3. Light the fire and let it snow.